Gemorroj/MP3_Id3/readme.txt

-This package provides handling of mp3 tags in PHP.
+This package provides handling of MP3 tags.

 Requirements: